venky0112/Flower-Clustering/README.md

 **Explanation:**

 1. **Dimensionality Reduction:**
-   - PCA (Principal Component Analysis) reduces the dataset's dimensions to 2 for visualization while preserving as much variance as possible.
+   - PCA reduces the dataset to two dimensions for visualization, preserving the maximum variance.

 2. **Visualization:**
-   - A scatter plot is generated to visualize the clusters in two-dimensional space.
+   - A scatter plot displays the clusters in a 2D space, with colors indicating cluster assignments.
-   - The `c=labels` argument colors the points according to their cluster assignments.

 ---